Gastroesophageal Reflux in Babies and ChildrenSkip to the navigation

 If these steps don't work, the doctor may suggest medicine.
 Medicines that may be used include:

 - Antacids, such as Mylanta and Maalox.
 Antacids neutralize stomach acid and relieve heartburn.
 You can buy these without a prescription.
 But they are not usually recommended for long-term use.
+Be careful when you give your child over-the-counter antacid medicines.
+Many of these medicines have aspirin in them.
+Do not give aspirin to anyone younger than 20.
+It has been linked to Reye syndrome, a serious illness.

 - H2 blockers, such as cimetidine (Tagamet), famotidine (Pepcid), nizatidine (Axid), and ranitidine (Zantac).
 H2 blockers reduce the amount of acid in the stomach.
 You can buy some of these without a prescription.
 For stronger doses, you will need a prescription.